peekxc/clustertree/README.md

 )
 #### Development note

 The package is in very early stage of development, and should be regarded as such.
 A release candidate for [CRAN](https://cran.r-project.org/) is planned for approximately sometime around 09-5-2017.
+Also note that much of the preliminary code is being developed within **separate branches**, which are very unstable and highly experimental.

 ## Usage
 Usage section to be continued....